hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 ## Missing Pieces

-About 2 years ago, we hosted a workshop on text analysis, where a lot of people did some really nice work embedding text into vector spaces under a variety of algorithms.
-What Amy and I were working on was trying to establish some stability results; i.e. whether repeated embeddings the various algorithms were stable, or whether the results were all over the place because, for example, we got results all over the place the algorithm was randomized and we had just gotten lucky.
+About 2 years ago, Amy and I attended a workshop on text analysis, where a lot of people did some really nice work embedding text into vector spaces under a variety of algorithms.
+What Amy and I were working on was trying to establish some stability results;
+i.e. whether repeated embeddings the various algorithms were stable, or whether the results were all over the place because, for example, we got results all over the place the algorithm was randomized and we had just gotten lucky.

 When we sat down to write up the analysis, we discovered really quickly that we had a problem.
 Though we still had a collection of